Best Laptop for Programming in 2020

 - Adequate RAM and SSD Storage for non-demanding tasks.

 MacBooks aren't particularly cheap, but they do offer some of the best specs around and the solid design sensibilities that Apple is known for.
 It you want a programming laptop and you love the Apple ecosystem, we recommend this lightweight and modestly sized version of the Apple MacBook Air .
 It sports decent hardware despite promising an ultra thin 0.68 inch thickness, and the CPU is a meaningful fifth generation Intel Core i5.

 The GPU on this Apple, meanwhile, is a respectable Intel HD Graphics 6000 that can even support some light gaming.
 The 8 gigabytes of RAM and 128 gigabyte SSD are pretty standard for a laptop for programming, but they're certainly welcomed, and Apple boasts a battery life of 12 hours on a single battery charge to keep you programming while on the move.
-This 13 inch Apple coding laptop with retina display may not be built for development, but it checks off the most important boxes for one of the best laptops for programming
+This 13 inch Apple coding laptop with retina display may not be built for development, but it checks off some of the most important boxes for one of the best laptops for programming

 - An inexpensive choice for an Apple MacBook

-- Battery can run up to a half a day
+- Battery life can run up to a half a day

 - Supported by a one year Apple warranty